 4. Make chocolate-covered strawberries.

-If you have a sweet tooth, you can safely celebrate Valentine’s Day by making chocolate covered strawberries at home.
+If you have a sweet tooth, you can safely celebrate Valentine’s Day in quarantine by making chocolate-covered strawberries at home.
 On special occasions, my boyfriend and I will spend time together making them.
 Not to mention, it’s a lot easier when you have two people.

 Here’s how we use teamwork to make chocolate covered strawberries: